When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Why Is Pressure Adjustment Important?

-How To Read a Pressure Regulator?
+How To Read a Pressure Regulator

 How To Adjust Your Air Compressor Pressure Regulator

-1. Power Up
+1. Power Up and Fill

-4. Connect the Hose and Tool
+3. Connect the Air Hose

 Top Tip

-8. Decrease the Pressure
+5. Decrease Pressure (Reset)

 Air Compressor Pressure Regulator Maintenance